Skip to content

 }

-Approach 2 — Builder (Declarative Mapping)
+Way 2 — Builder (Declarative Mapping)

-Use builder when mapping is primarily structural.
+Use the builder when mapping is mostly structural.

 java